 DELINQUENT SECTION 16(a) REPORTS Section 16(a) of the Exchange Act and SEC rules require our directors, executive officers, and persons who own more than 10% of any class of our common stock to file reports of their ownership and changes in ownership of our common stock with the SEC.
-Based solely on our review of the reports filed during the year ended December 31, 2019 and on written representations from such reporting persons, we determined that all required reports have been properly and timely filed other than five form 4 filings for Mr. Avery More, one form 4 filing for Mr. Dan Avida, two form 4 filings for Mr. Doron Inbar, one form 4 filing for Mr. Marcel Gani, one form 4 filing for Ms. Tal Payne, one form 4 filing for Mr. Yoni Cheifetz, one form 4 filing for Mr. Guy Sella, one form 4 filing for Mr. Meir Adest, one form 4 filing for Mr. Ronen Faier, one form 4 filing for Mr. Zivi Lando, one form 4 filing for Mr. Lior Handelsman, one form 4 filing for Ms. Rachel Prishkolnik and one form 4 filing for Mr. Yoav Galin , due to administrative errors and due to the fact that the Company's headquarters in Israel work Sundays through Thursdays.
-The Company continues to take measures to ensure that these delays will not continue in the future.
+Based solely on our review of the reports filed during the year ended December 31, 2020, we determined that all required reports have been properly and timely filed other than the following Form 4s, due to administrative errors and the fact that the Company's headquarters in Israel work Sundays through Thursdays: one for Mr. Nadav Zafrir, four for Mr. Avery More, one for Mr. Dan Avida, three for Mr. Doron Inbar, one for Mr. Marcel Gani, one for Ms. Tal Payne, one for Mr. Yoni Cheifetz, one for Mr. Wei Adest, one for Mr. Ronen Faier, three for Mr. Zvi Lando, four for Mr. Lior Handelsman, three for Ms. Rachel Prishkolnik, two for Mr. Yoav Galin and one for Mr. Uri Bechor.
+The Company continues to take measures to prevent these delays in the future.